Shiksa: In popular culture

 The shiksa has appeared as a character type in Yiddish literature.
 In Hayim Nahman Bialik's Behind the Fence, a young shiksa woman is impregnated by a Jewish man but abandoned for an appropriate Jewish virgin woman.
 Her grandmother can be considered a hag form of the shiksa.
 More dangerous shiksas in literature include Shmuel Yosef Agnon's "Lady and the Peddler", in which a shiksa plans to eat the Jewish man she is dating, and I. L. Peretz "Monish", which sees a Jewish man fall into a hell-like place for loving a blonde woman.

 As Jews populated American culture in the 20th century, more shiksa characters began to appear.
 Abie's Irish Rose focused on such a relationship, and the concept is mentioned in The Jazz Singer.
 Roth's books made the term mainstream, particularly Portnoy's Complaint in 1969.
-Roth placed the taboo nature of the shiksa in a cultural American Jewish context, not a religious one.
+Roth placed the taboo nature of the shiksa in a cultural Jewish-American context, not a religious one.
 His work influenced that of Woody Allen, whose films depicted the concept.
 In American media, including Roth and Allen, the shiksa is often associated with eating lobster.
 The Los Angeles Review of Books noted that with more examples of shiksa characters, particularly on television, the concept became less taboo and more of a common stereotype.

 Actresses Candice Bergen and Dianna Agron have both been described as "the archetypal shiksa" based on their roles; Agron is Jewish and Bergen is not, though she speaks Yiddish.

+In the 1997 Seinfeld episode "The Serenity Now", the term "shiksappeal" is used to describe the character Elaine and why every Jewish man she meets seems to be drawn to her.

+In the 2009 The Big Bang Theory episode "The Jiminy Conjecture", the Jewish Howard Wolowitz is explaining the term shiksa ("We don't pray to them – we prey on them!") to his best friend, the Hindu Dr. Rajesh Koothrappali.
+Raj wins the argument by pointing out their friend Dr. Leonard Hofstadter has one, while Howard does not.

+In 2014, in the eighth episode of the fifth season of Downton Abbey, the term shiksa is used by the Jewish Lord Sinderby to describe Lady Rose MacClare (his son's Anglican fiancée) to his son Atticus Aldridge, as part of an argument between father and son over the former's disapproval of a non-Jewish marriage.